 biography

 Born in London in 1948, growing up in Chelsea, John Percy spent much of his later childhood in Kent and began painting at 14.
-He was influenced by his father, a Northumberland coalminer who had become an animator during the Second World War, then a technical illustrator in the Admiralty.
-Though he continued to paint, John studied graphic design at Ravensbourne College of Art, graduating in 1967, and worked as an animator before turning to painting full-time in 1989.
+He was helped and encouraged by his father, an ex Northumberland coalminer who had become an animator during the Second World War, then a technical illustrator in the Admiralty.
+John studied graphic design at Ravensbourne College of Art, graduating in 1967 then working as an animator but continuing to paint until 1970 before turning to painting full-time in 1989.

 A child of the postwar era who came of age as an artist in the 1960s and 70s, John's work explores the "disorderly-order" that surrounds us and depicts the "continual struggle between necessary order and desirable anarchy" that courses through modern, complex societies.